Kingswood - Werrington

 Table Chart PROFILE FAQ

-Kingswood - Werrington has a typical household mix, with a lower-than-average median household size
+Kingswood - Werrington has a typical household mix, with a fairly typical median household size

-Family households constitute 70.4% of all households, including 35.7% couples with children, 18.2% couples without children, and 15.0% single parent families.
-Non-family households comprise the remaining 29.6%, with lone person households at 26.1% and group households making up 3.5%.
-The median household size is 2.7 people, which is smaller than the Greater Sydney average of 2.8.
+Family households constitute 70.4 percent of all households, including 35.7 percent couples with children, 18.2 percent couples without children, and 15.0 percent single parent families.
+Non-family households account for the remaining 29.6 percent, with lone person households at 26.1 percent and group households comprising 3.5 percent of the total.
+The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households